 Using materials mined from the earth and kilns fueled primarily by fossil fuels, it is challenging to have a sustainable pottery practice.
 But there are definitely things that can be done to lessen your impact.

-In today’s post, an excerpt from the April 2017 issue of Ceramics Monthly, Maggie Furtak gives some very practical advice for those who are hoping to build a more sustainable pottery studio.
-What’s great is that these ideas not only lessen your environmental impact, they also save you money!–Jennifer Poellot Harnetty, editor.
+In this post, an excerpt from the Ceramics Monthly archives, Maggie Furtak gives some very practical advice for those who are hoping to build a more sustainable pottery studio.
+What’s great is that these ideas not only lessen your environmental impact, they also save you money! –Jennifer Poellot Harnetty, editor.

 P.S.
-For more ideas on being green in the clay studio, check out this article on sustainable ceramics in the CAD archives!
+For more ideas on being green in the clay studio, check out this article on sustainable ceramics in the CAN archives!

 Get a model with the thickest brick you can find.
 The extra insulation will pay for itself.
 Consider buying a kiln rated for higher temperatures than you need.
 It will sail easily through glaze firings.
 Use the smallest model that meets your needs, so you never run it half full to meet a deadline.